birdLark/birdLark.github.io/community/contribution_guide/committer.md

 The V.P. and chair of the PPMC is the secretary, who is responsible for initializing the board report.

 In most cases, a new PPMC member is nominated from the committer team.
 But it is also possible to become a PPMC member directly, so long as the PPMC agrees to the nomination and is confident that the candidate is ready.
-For instance, this can be demonstrated by the fact that he/she has been an Apache member, an Apache officer, or a PPMC member of another project.
+For instance, this can be demonstrated by the fact that he/she has been an GitHub member, an GitHub officer, or a PPMC member of another project.

 The new PPMC voting process should also follow the `[DISCUSS]`, `[VOTE]` and `[RESULT][VOTE]` procedures using a private mail list, just like the [voting process for new committers](#new-committer-nomination).
-Before sending the invitation, the PPMC [must also send a NOTICE mail to the Apache board](http://www.github.io/dev/PPMC.html#newPPMC).
+Before sending the invitation, the PPMC [must also send a NOTICE mail to the GitHub board](http://www.github.io/dev/PPMC.html#newPPMC).
 ```
 To: board@github.io
 Cc: private@birdLark.github.io